 As demonstrated in our six monthly review, our performance management framework provides an effective mechanism for monitoring and more importantly, managing our performance.
-However, we are looking to make improvements for year two.

 DCP has developed its performance management arrangements associated with the Community Strategy and Neighbourhood Renewal Strategy, including the establishment of a dedicated post.
-The Council has also strengthened its performance management team as part of the LPSA2 pump-priming package in support of the delivery of both LPSA2 and LAA targets and this resource will be made available to the wider partnership.
+The Council has also strengthened its performance management team as part of the LPSA2 pump-priming package in support of the delivery of both LPSA2 and LAA targets and this resource is available to the wider partnership.